High Contrast Mode:

 What Is a Furnace Pilot Light?

-A furnace pilot light is a small burning flame located within the combustion chamber of your furnace.
-Simply known as the pilot light, this device operates as an ignition source for the burner(s) of your furnace.
-There are also pilot lights within gas-powered water heaters and fireplaces.
-A furnace pilot light is a feature exclusive to a gas- or oil-burning furnace.
+A furnace pilot light is a continuously small burning flame located within the combustion chamber that ignites the burners of the furnace when needed.
+Simply known as the pilot light, this device operates as an ignition source and is essential for starting the heating process within a furnace.
+While there are also pilot lights within gas-powered water heaters and fireplaces, a furnace pilot light is exclusive to a gas- or oil-burning furnace.
+However, modern furnaces transitioned away from pilot lights to automatic igniters many years (if not decades ago).
+For many homeowners, it is likely your furnace relies on an igniter vs pilot light.
+But, for those homeowners with an older furnace, (or those simply learning more about the history of home heating), the following outlines how a furnace pilot light works.

 How A Furnace Pilot Light Works

-There are built-in safety mechanisms that shut off the gas supply should the pilot light go out.
+For safety, furnace pilot lights include built-in mechanisms that automatically shut off the gas supply should the pilot light go out.
 For example, the safety designs help prevent catastrophic accidents such as carbon monoxide poisoning.
 Depending on your system, you may have the ability to adjust the size of the pilot light flame.

 Best Practices for Furnace Pilot Lights